- 1 Lean Change Management — What is the Secret Sauce?

 Nudging And Culture Hacking

-Nudging and Culture Hacking are two cornerstones to run experiments.4 The basic concept of “Nudging” is that a relatively subtle policy shift – the “nudge” – encourages people to make decisions that are in their broader self-interest.
+Nudging and Culture Hacking are two cornerstones to run experiments. ((Nudging is a concept in behavioral science, political theory, and behavioral economics.))
+The basic concept of “Nudging” is that a relatively subtle policy shift – the “nudge” – encourages people to make decisions that are in their broader self-interest.
 A nudge makes it more likely that an individual will make a particular choice, or behave in a particular way, by altering the environment so that automatic cognitive processes are triggered to favour the desired outcome.

 A culture hack is a small change exploiting a single area where your culture is vulnerable to change.
 Cultural hacks are small, emotional, immediate changes having big impacts.
 They are not quick fixes for "cultural deficiencies".
 It’s more about focusing on small things more frequently rather than only trying to tackle and change the big things.